GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 ![Elasticsearch 3](https://user-images.githubusercontent.com/37382927/97771418-f2f12180-1af9-11eb-848d-66194a2fe969.png)

 8. Run twitter-streaming.py script on Cloud9.
+    - Execute the code in Cloud9 bash terminal by typing the command <i>python streaming-twitter.py</i>
-    - Run the code for about 15 minutes to collecte data on the provided keyword.
+    - Run the script for about 15-30 minutes to collecte data on the provided keyword (in this example-<i>bitcoin</i>).

 ![Twitter-streaming](https://user-images.githubusercontent.com/37382927/97771373-53cc2a00-1af9-11eb-8f7b-7889c94c7e10.png)